-In the reporting year, the premium turnovers of the overseas travel sector dropped following its near shutdown at the outset of the Coronavirus Event in March 2020.
+In 2020, the premium turnovers of the overseas travel sector dropped following its near shutdown.
+In 2021, the premium turnovers of the overseas travel sector increased, but were still significantly affected by the Coronavirus Event, primarily as a result of the lockdowns imposed in the first half of the year and the various restrictions that were imposed on outgoing and incoming travelers.
 For information on the progress of the Coronavirus Event in the reporting year and its impact on the business of the Company, see section 1 of the Directors' Report.